Dietary patterns and metabolic syndrome among overweight and obese adults

 This study examined 107 adults aged 25-45 yrs with a BMI over 25.
 Authors used the International Diabetes Federation Guidelines to assess presence of metabolic syndrome (MetS).
 They administered a dietary questionnaire from the National Cancer Institute, and used principal components analysis to find dietary patterns.
 They then identified dietary differences between participants with or without MetS.

-A higher consumption of meat, cheese, starchy vegetables, and added sugars was associated with increased metabolic syndrome, while intake of seafood, nuts, and seeds was associated with decreased metabolic syndrome.
+Key Findings: A higher consumption of meat, cheese, starchy vegetables, and added sugars was associated with increased metabolic syndrome, while intake of seafood, nuts, and seeds was associated with decreased metabolic syndrome.